ProjectOrangeJuice/GroupWork/How to use the database.md

 # Database

 The database is called "test.db" and will be found in the working directory (Not bin).
-The main class should call DBHelper.tableCheck(); to ensure the database is ready.

-For testing you can call this in any location.
+When creating the object you pass either True or False.
+True will ensure the tables are up to date in the local database.
+If they're not the same version it will destroy the database.

 ## Force update